jamulussoftware/jamuluswebsite/wiki/en/Server-Troubleshooting.md

 To enable a private server, do not use the `--directoryserver` (`-e`) option when starting your server command line.

-### Nobody can connect to my server - but I can connect locally
+### Nobody can connect to my server, but I can connect locally

+First of all, make sure you've enabled [port forwarding](Running-a-Server#port-forwarding).
+If you still don't see your server from outside of your local network, you may have issues with your Internet Service Provider (ISP).

 Some ISPs are using techniques like [Address plus Port (A+P)](https://en.wikipedia.org/wiki/Address_plus_Port) or [Carrier-grade NAT (CGN)](https://en.wikipedia.org/wiki/Carrier-grade_NAT) to conserve address space.
-This makes it impossible to host services like Jamulus at home (and may mean you also cannot see server lists in your client, or you may be missing [some specific servers](https://sourceforge.net/p/llcon/discussion/server/thread/f72b293af0/)).
+That makes it impossible to host services like Jamulus at home as they are not visible outside your local network.

 To detect if CGN is the issue, go to your router's configuration screen (typically, 192.168.X.X) and look at the WAN Status page.
-If your listed IPv4 address does not match with the address you see [here](https://ifconfig.me), then this means CGN may be enabled.
-Or if you experience problems such as being unable to [connect to servers or an empty server list](https://sourceforge.net/p/llcon/discussion/533517/thread/b3eea395c4/) this may also be an indicator that your ISP is the problem too.
+If your listed IPv4 address doesn't match with your public IP address (check it [here](https://ifconfig.me)), it suggests that CGN may be enabled.

-To fix the issue: if you are running a public server, try [port forwarding](Running-a-Server#port-forwarding).
-If you are running a private server and are port forwarding already, contact your ISP support and request them to remove you from CGN and assign you a real WAN IP address because you want to host a server.
-If CGN is not the issue, you may need to ask your ISP to give you a WAN IP address (or fixed one to avoid using DDNS, if possible).
-If all else fails, consider hosting on a cloud platform (some providers do free trial periods).
+To fix the issue, contact your ISP technical support team, and tell them that you want to host a public server at home, so you need a real WAN IP address.
+Furthermore, you can help them with info that CGN might be the issue.
+Also, you can ask for a static IP address to avoid using DDNS.